Customer Service Salary in Munich, Germany

 Stop applying to jobs.
 Get recruiters to chase you instead.

-What is the minimum salary of a Customer Service in Munich Metro Region, DE?
+What is the minimum salary of a Customer Service in Munich, Germany?

 I have a different question